Olsro/reddit-ipod-guides/guides/ipod-encode-240p-video-content.md

 - I don't want to rely on iTunes for this task because it's single threaded thus very slow.
 Also, iTunes requires mp4 containers as input which is another layer of annoyance.
 - The settings should encode fairly fast, I don't want to do two-pass encoding non senses.
 - I want something very simple to mass convert as fast as possible, and something that handle all special cases like HDR tone mapping etc to be able even to convert very modern content for the iPod.

+iPod for EvEr made a video guide out of this guide, feel free to check it out if you prefer video guides: https://www.youtube.com/watch?v=ozNKC5ISIks

 # Showcase
 *Warning: Convert only content you own !*